DETAILED ACTION

 Ferone, as modified, also teaches wherein the instructions cause the at least one processor to:

-acquire the second data in response to the request; and (Ferone [0032] As provided for herein, the control module 220, in one embodiment, acquires sensor data 250 that includes at least camera images.
+acquire the data in response to the request; and (Ferone [0032] As provided for herein, the control module 220, in one embodiment, acquires sensor data 250 that includes at least camera images.
 In further arrangements, the control module 220 acquires the sensor data 250 from further sensors such as a radar 123, a LiDAR 124, and other sensors as may be suitable for identifying vehicles and locations of the vehicles; Ferone [0040] Alternatively, the control module 220 may determine the initial position and orientation of the lead vehicle by processing the sensor data 250; Ferone [0056] For example, the sensor data 250 may include GPS data, image data, IMU data, steering wheel angle data, etc.)

-control the driveline such that the following golf vehicle follows the leading golf vehicle within the specified distance based at least on the second data (Ferone FIG. 3 330, 340, 350, 360, 370; Ferone [0026] After aligning the following vehicle with the lead vehicle, the system, in one embodiment, controls the following vehicle to perform the hitchless towing by following the lead vehicle without a physical connection.
+control the driveline such that the following golf vehicle follows the leading golf vehicle and the current distance is within the specified distance based at least on the data (Ferone FIG. 3 330, 340, 350, 360, 370; Ferone [0026] After aligning the following vehicle with the lead vehicle, the system, in one embodiment, controls the following vehicle to perform the hitchless towing by following the lead vehicle without a physical connection.
 That is, the system controls the following vehicle to maintain a defined distance behind the lead vehicle and to execute instructions acquired from the lead vehicle; see rejection of claim 1 cited to Lin teaching the following vehicle is a “golf” vehicle and the leading vehicle is a leading “golf” vehicle).

 Regarding claim 9, Ferone, as modified, teaches the golf vehicle following system of Claim 8.